aditisneh/Healthy-Lifestyle/README.md

-# Healthy-Lifestyle|Incomplete
+# Healthy-Lifestyle| Incomplete
- A personalized yoga web application to provide solution to your every health problems
+ A yoga web application to provide solution to your every health problems